Program Information | Inmate Activity Groups

 May 1, 2020 – Begin Grant Period – Year 2

 April 30, 2021 – End Grant Period – Year 2

 May 1, 2021 – Begin Grant Period – Year 3

 April 30, 2022 – End Grant Period – Year 3

-Grant Eligibility: Grant eligibility is limited to nonprofit organizations currently offering programs in an adult correctional institution setting, whose programs have demonstrated success and focus on offender responsibility and restorative justice principles.
+Grant Eligibility: Grant eligibility is limited to nonprofit organizations currently offering programs in an adult correctional institution setting, whose programs have demonstrated success and focus on inmate responsibility and restorative justice principles.

-Offender Eligibility/Enrollment: Offender participation criteria and enrollment varies by institution and individual grant program.
+Inmate Eligibility/Enrollment: Inmate participation criteria and enrollment varies by institution and individual grant program.

 Click here to see the list of the Frequently Asked Questions (FAQ) for Round Five of the Innovative Programming Grants.

 To complete the RFA, please click here to request a copy of the RFA Packet.
 The application will include the following documents: